truhanen/windowlayouts/README.md

                         in ~/.config/windowlayouts/config.ini, and
                         then run restore.
 Screen layout values in the configuration file must be valid input for xrandr that apply a specific screen layout.
-Each screen of a screen layout should be defined on a separate line in the configuration value.
+Each "output" of a screen layout should be defined on a separate line in the configuration value.
 See examples/config.ini for
                         example.